-- A. Licensees and BCTS will implement the old forest quality model as a tool in operational planning. - B. Annually monitor and report out on the area of Medium, High and Very High Quality Old Forest by NDU merged BEC in the Prince George Forest District. - C. To revisit the model periodically when improved inventory data sets are available specifically to update intrinsic indicators and rankings.
+- A. Implement the old forest quality model as a tool in operational planning. - B. Annually monitor and report out on the area of Medium, High and Very High Quality Old Forest by NDU merged BEC in the Prince George Forest District. - C. Revisit the model periodically when improved inventory data sets are available specifically to update intrinsic indicators and rankings.